ElucidataInc/polly-docs/docs/OmixAtlas/Polly Python.md

 1. display_name:  Alphanumeric characters are allowed and the length constraint is between 1 to 30 characters.
 2. description: All characters are allowed and the length constraint is between 1 to 100 characters.
 3. image_url: Users can also enter the path of image_url that they want to showcase on the newly created Omixatlas tile.
 If the image_url is not provided then the system puts up a default image on the tile of the newly created Omixatlas.
 Example: https://elucidatainc.github.io/PublicAssets/discover-fe-assets/omixatlas_hex.svg
-4. repo_name: Lowercase alphanumeric (separated by _) is allowed and between 1 to 30 characters.
+4. repo_name: Lowercase alphanumeric characters (separated by _) is allowed and between 1 to 30 characters.

 ##### 4.2.2.2 Update an Omixatlas
 Data-admin can update the following metadata of an Omixatlas:-